Pazyryk burials: Pazyryk-2 chief

+Pazyryk-5

+Pazyryk barrow 5 also contained the remains of a Saka chief.
+It was excavated by S.I.
+Rudenko in 1949.

+The grave was formed of an inner and an outer log sarcophagus, covered with five layers of logs and a layer of boulders.
+The tomb was looted in antiquity, but still contained the enbalmed remains of a man and a woman, together with some artifacts, nine horses, either harnessed to chariot or back riding, a disassembled wagon with four large wheels on spokes, and various carpets.

 Ice Maiden

 The most famous undisturbed Pazyryk burial so far recovered is the Ice Maiden or "Altai Lady" found by archaeologist Natalia Polosmak in 1993 at Ukok, near the Chinese border.
 The find was a rare example of a single woman given a full ceremonial burial in a wooden chamber tomb in the fifth century BCE, accompanied by six horses.